mikesvoboda/jackson/docs/legal_filings/settlement_demand_letters.md

 **Lost Use and Possession**: $10,000-$25,000 for ongoing interference with exclusive property rights

+**Interference with Professional Services**: $100,000-$150,000 for strategic timing that interfered with surveyor-client relationship and forced Plaintiffs to seek alternative professional assistance

-**Joint Liability for Surveyor Fraud**: $500,000-$700,000 for Georgia Power's coordination in fraudulent survey documentation causing construction delays, cost inflation, lost use, and professional fees
+**Joint Liability for Surveyor Fraud**: $500,000-$700,000 for Georgia Power's strategic timing and pressure campaign resulting in fraudulent survey documentation causing construction delays, cost inflation, lost use, and professional fees

-**Total Estimated Damages**: $625,000-$1,000,000
+**Total Estimated Damages**: $725,000-$1,150,000

 ### **REGULATORY AND BUSINESS IMPLICATIONS**